 The Lilies Project, ArtPlace America

-Dan River Blessing — Five year anniversary of Dan River coal ash spill downstream; The Lilies Project artful prayer ritual and river blessing with clergy, affected community at Dan River banks in Danbury
+Dan River Blessing Ritual: Fifth anniversary of Dan River coal ash spill downstream; The Lilies Project hosted artful prayer ritual / river blessings with clergy + community at banks of the Dan River

-Epiphany: Press Conference 1 + 2 for DEQ —Community members clarify costs of coal ash and their visions for full excavation + safe storage upon pond closures, in ethical public policy + industrial practices
+Epiphany Press Conference: Part 1 + 2 for DEQ —Affected families clarify costs of coal ash, their visions for full excavation + safe storage upon pond closures, ethical public policy + industrial practices

-US Commission on Civil Rights 2016 Hearing, held in Walnut Cove, NC: Examining Health and Environmental Issues Related to Coal Ash Disposal in North Carolina.
-(Assisted Southeast Regional director in gathering community testimony for public comment, and panelist testimony throughout the day).
+US Commission on Civil Rights 2016 Hearing held in Walnut Cove, NC: Examining Health and Environmental Issues Related to Coal Ash Disposal in North Carolina.

 Audio of hearing testimony, by panelists, affected residents, community leaders.